How Courier Cheque works

 - There are measures you can take to limit the amount of risk in issuing cheques, like crossing and endorsing cheques, but frailties in the system still remain.

-The funds payable for a cheque withdrawal, as well as the fees incurred will be automatically debited from your transactional cheque account.
+Cheque: The funds payable for a cheque withdrawal, as well as the fees incurred, will be automatically debited from your transactional cheque account.

-Couriers will entertain many forms of payment, but usually take preference to electronic funds transfers or debit and credit card transactions.
+Couriers: Couriers will entertain many forms of payment, but usually take preference for electronic funds transfers or debit and credit card transactions.
 Cash may not be accepted by some delivery agents, as it may be a security risk for the company.
 Cheques are often not accepted anymore because of their long clearance times.
-In this case the delivery would have been done before the cheque has chance to clear, which means that there is a risk of it ‘bouncing’ (being dishonoured due to lack of funds or fraud).
+In this case, the delivery would have been done before the cheque has a chance to clear, which means that there is a risk of it ‘bouncing’ (being dishonoured due to lack of funds or fraud).